facebookresearch/ParlAI/parlai/projects/convai/README.md

 # convai-testing-system integration example

-[Convai-testing-system](https://github.com/deepmipt/convai-testing-system) is service for some specific kind of Turing test.
+[ConvAI](http://convai.io) is a competition of chatbots, where people talking to chatbots or other people.
+The aim of this competition is to create ranking of bots from dummy bot to human and help researchers find way to human-level convesational intelligence.

-There is a code of example integration with this system in this directory.
+[convai-testing-system](https://github.com/deepmipt/convai-testing-system) is software developed to provide backend for ConvAI challenge.
+Here you find code for integration of `convai-testing-system` with Parl.AI, so you can use Parl.AI for participation in ConvAI or connect to your own instance of testing system.

-In order for your agent to work with the Convai-testing-system you need:
+For your agent to work with the `convai-testing-system` instance for ConvAI challenge you need:

-- request a token by email on [valentin@ipavlov.ai](valentin@ipavlov.ai)
+- request a token by email on [info@convai.io](info@convai.io)
-- implement your own agent based on code from `convai_bot.py`
+- implement your own agent basing on provided [`convai_bot.py`](./convai_bot.py)

-- run your agent `some command <token>`
+To run your agent with by default: `convai_bot.py <your_token>`